psycopg/psycopg2/doc/src/connection.rst

             `autocommit` attribute.

-        The parameters *isolation_level*, *readonly* and *deferrable* also accept the string ``default`` as a value: the effect is to reset the parameter to the server default.
+        The parameters *isolation_level*, *readonly* and *deferrable* also accept the string ``DEFAULT`` as a value: the effect is to reset the parameter to the server default.

         .. _isolation level: